How ElectionPlus.AI Works

 The AI model uses publicly available data: polling, voter registration, historical turnout, fundraising filings, and census demographics.
 Each input is weighted by recency and reliability, and the model is trained on thousands of resolved local elections.
 It outputs calibrated probability estimates for each outcome.

-What does 'Sponsored by' mean on each prediction game?
+What does 'Sponsored by' mean on each contest?

-Each prediction game is sponsored by an Arizona business.
-The sponsor's name appears at the top of the game card.
-Sponsors support the platform and get visibility with civically engaged Arizonans.
-Sponsorship has no influence on AI predictions or scoring.
+Each prediction contest is sponsored by a business.
+The sponsor's name appears at the top of the contest card, and they fund the prize pool.
+Sponsorship has no influence on AI predictions or contest outcomes.